 Although your content manager runs and oversees your content marketing initiative, they can’t completely control everything.
 If SMEs dodge interviews, if sales doesn’t help brainstorm topics, if content is not celebrated — the content manager will be hamstrung and unable to work effectively.

 If you don’t position your content manager as a person of authority in your organization, you will set them up to fail.

 As a company leader, you must work to guarantee that the rest of the company is onboarded to the idea of content marketing so that they do their part to help the cause.

-While managing a unique and unfamiliar role can bring with it some new challenges, it really has much more in common with other managerial duties than you might think.
+While managing a content manager can bring with it some new challenges, it really has much more in common with other managerial duties than you might think.

 As always, a huge part of successful management is good recruitment and sound onboarding.
 If you’ve hired well, articulated the role clearly, and brought your new hire up to speed in a reasonable and efficient way, you’ve already started off on the right foot.

 From there, apply the same rules as you would for any other direct report: